What MOPs Stands For

 Worth being explicit about what's typically out of scope:

-• Strategy — a MOPs audit reviews execution, not strategy.
-If you're unsure whether your GTM motion is right, a marketing strategy audit (different practitioner) is the right tool.
+- Strategy: a MOPs audit reviews execution, not strategy.
+If you are unsure whether your GTM motion is right, a marketing strategy audit (different practitioner) is the right tool.

 Three common paths:

-1. Execute internally — your team takes the prioritized fix-list and runs it
+- Execute internally: your team takes the prioritized fix-list and runs it

-2. Project engagement — agency or consultant tackles the top 3–5 fixes as a scoped project
+- Project engagement: agency or consultant tackles the top 3-5 fixes as a scoped project

-3. Retained engagement — agency becomes your extended MOPs team for ongoing operations
+- Retained engagement: agency becomes your extended MOPs team for ongoing operations

 Frequently Asked Questions